opsdroid/opsdroid/docs/configuration.md

    databases/index
 ```

-_Config options of the databases themselves differ between databases, see the database documentation for details._
+_Config options of the databases themselves differ between databases.
+See the database documentation for details._

 ```yaml
 databases: